hazevich/AWayBack.Tools/README.md

 `premake5 vs2019`

-You have to download premake if you don't want to.
+You don't have to download premake if you don't want to.
 There is `premake5.exe` included the repo.

 - Run `AWayBack.Tools.sln`
 - Build